Distinguished theologians and literary scholars explore the workings of the sacred and the sacramental in language and literature.

 Contributors: Regina M. Schwartz, Patrick J. McGrath, Rowan Williams, Subha Mukherji, Stephen Little, Kevin Hart, John Milbank, Hent de Vries, Jean-Luc Marion, Ingolf U. Dalferth, Lori Branch, and Paul Mariani.

-Regina M. Schwartz is professor of English at Northwestern University.
+Regina M. Schwartz is professor of English and law at Northwestern University.
 She is the author and editor of numerous books, including Sacramental Poetics at the Dawn of Secularism.

-Patrick J. McGrath is assistant professor of English at Southern Illinois University.
+Patrick J. McGrath is associate professor of English at Southern Illinois University Carbondale.
 He is the author of Early Modern Asceticism: Literature, Religion, and Austerity in the English Renaissance.